|Position:||Assistant Coach/Recruiting Coordinator|

-Entering his 17th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
+Entering his 19th season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
 A former All-American catcher with the Seminoles, he serves as recruiting coordinator, who has placed all five recruiting classes in the last five seasons in the top 10 of a collegiate baseball publication, works with the hitters and handles the Florida State catchers.

 In his 18-year tutelage, the Seminoles have posted a .306 batting average, .477 slugging percentage and averaged 7.88 runs per game.
 Florida State has played in six College World Series, 14 Super Regionals and 18 consecutive NCAA Tournaments.
-As the academic liaison, the Seminoles captured the Gold Torch Award in 2007 and 2008, positing the highest GPA among all men's teams at Florida State.
+As the academic liaison, the Seminoles captured the Gold Torch Award in 2007 and 2008, posting the highest GPA among all men’s teams at Florida State.
 Two players have been named Capital One Academic All-America of the Year, seven Seminoles have garnered Academic All-America accolades and five times an FSU student has been named the ACC Scholar-Athlete of the Year including the last four – James Ramsey (2011 & 2012) and Gage Smith (2013 & 2014).
-The Seminoles have placed 46 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.
+The Seminoles have placed 60 student-athletes on the All-ACC Academic Team since the awards inception in 2006 including a school-record nine in 2012.

 Martin has coached 16 Major Leaguers, 14 Freshman All-Americans, 21 first team All-Americans and 37 student-athletes who have earned first, second or third team All-American accolades.
 In all, 65 Seminoles have earned All-ACC honors and 56 hitters have been selected in the Major League Baseball draft during that stretch.
 Four Seminole hitters have captured National Player of the Year honors including Shane Robinson, Tony Thomas, Buster Posey and most recently James Ramsey in 2012.